P-p-H-d/mlib/README.md

 It integrates the new 'item' into the partial 'sum' 'dest.
-The reduce function can be the special keywords add, sum, and, or in which case the specila function performing a sum/sum/and/or operation will be used.
+The reduce function can be the special keywords add, sum, and, or in which case the special function performing a sum/sum/and/or operation will be used.

 #### ALGO\_INIT\_VA(container, oplist, param1[, other params..])